What are the best small aquarium fish? Here are some recommendations and tips to get you started with a small aquarium.

 Guppies are also a great beginner fish in a small aquarium.
 They too, can be very beautiful, and they have the added bonus of breeding quite readily (if you want them to breed).

 They have been very popular aquarium fishes for many years and they come in a huge variety of colours.
 Male guppies are smaller (up to an inch and a bit) and they are more colourful than the females (that can grow up to twice the size of the males).

-You could safely put one male and two females in a 5 gallon tank.
+You could safely put one male and two females in a 5 Gallon aquarium.
 You could also put three males or three females in a small aquarium (if you do not want them to breed, as they do quite readily).
-They too, will need a heater and a filter.
+They too, will need a heaterand a filter.
 Best water temperature ranges from around 72 to 82 degrees Fahrenheit.
 Babies will come quite readily if you keep tank conditions good.
 Fry must be separated (or most of them will probably be eaten).
 They also enjoy plants.
 While they have decidedly less personality than Bettas do (in my opinion), they sure are pretty and you can have more than one of them in a tank.
 Guppies are another of the best small aquarium fish.

 Neon Tetras have been very popular in small aquariums for many years.
 They are called Neon Tetras because their colouration actually looks like red and blue neon.
 They grow up to 1.6 in (4 cm).

 Neons are schooling fish and they love moving around the tank together (often very quickly).
 They would be a good fish for someone who wants continuous movement and colour.
 As schooling fish, they should also always be put in groups.
 You could put three or maybe four of them in a tank and I think they would be very happy.